Tissem-Ben/holbertonschool-printf/README.md

 # Usage
-here is an example of using our function
+Here is an example of using our function
 ```
 #include "main.h"